bidyutchanda/Gender-Analysis-on-Time-covers/README.md

-# Gender Demography of covers of Time magazine from 1923-2013
+# Gender Demography on covers of Time from 1923-2013

 This data visualization project gives an overview on how the gender fairness was maintained or neglected by [Time](http://time.com/), one of the most popular media magazines in recent times, on the cover pictures of their issues over a period of 80 years, since their advent.